sirin05137/CSE364_Project/README.md

 “” “” “”

 // Examples of Wrong Inputs
-"25" "Gradstudent" // Empty part must be explicitly specified by ""
+"F" "25"           // Empty part must be explicitly specified by "" "25" "Gradstudent" // Empty part must be explicitly specified by ""
 ```